Why do seniors refuse to take medicine?

 Some medications tastes awful or gets stuck in the throat.

-I wouldn’t blame someone for not wanting to take medicine that’s literally hard to swallow.
+You wouldn’t blame someone for not wanting to take medicine that’s literally hard to swallow.

 Big chain drugstores and compounding pharmacies usually offer these types of services.